 - Do Not Use

 Demographic questions can be helpful in understanding what audiences or customer segments you are excelling with or under serving.
-Qualtrics recommends getting as much of this data from your customer database or CRM as opposed to asking for it in a survey whenever possible.
-Below are some potential demographic question you can add to your survey.
+We recommend getting as much of this data from your customer database or CRM, instead of asking for it in a survey whenever possible.
+Below are some potential demographic questions you can add to your customer satisfaction survey.

 - Employment Status

 - Household Income

 Psychographic survey questions

 Unlike demographic survey questions, psychographic survey questions are more focused on psychological criteria.
 These questions can cover activities, interests and opinions, giving you a fuller picture of your customer profile.
 These questions can be open-ended, binary or multiple choice.